nemith/playbooks/collections/ansible_collections/community/general/docs/docsite/rst/test_guide.rst

 community.general Test (Plugin) Guide
 =====================================

-The :ref:`community.general collection <plugins_in_community.general>` offers currently one test plugin.
+The :anscollection:`community.general collection <community.general#collection>` offers currently one test plugin.

 .. contents:: Topics

 Feature Tests
 -------------

-The ``a_module`` test allows to check whether a given string refers to an existing module or action plugin.
+The :ansplugin:`community.general.a_module test <community.general.a_module#test>` allows to check whether a given string refers to an existing module or action plugin.
 This can be useful in roles, which can use this to ensure that required modules are present ahead of time.

 .. code-block:: yaml+jinja